 Some promotions include giveaways that include free lawn furniture, grilling equipment, local business items, and even cash prizes.
 The types of promotions are endless and are normally monthly or quarterly.
 The more plasma a center needs, the better promotions donors will receive.

-If you strategically take advantage of the bonuses, and weigh over 150 lbs, you can garner almost $300/month with ease.
-If you weigh less that 150 lbs, you may need to be more strategic with frequency bonuses in order to gain maximum value for your time.
+If you strategically take advantage of the bonuses and weigh over 150 lbs, you can garner almost $300/month with ease.
+If you weigh less than 150 lbs, you may need to be more strategic with frequency bonuses in order to gain maximum value for your time.

 Exclusions From Donating

 If the money is worth the time, the next step is making sure you are eligible to be a donor.
 Plasma donation has strict requirements due to your blood products being used in another living person.
 Prior to signing up, you need to be aware of three categories of disqualifiers:

 There are specific medical conditions that often disqualify a person from donating plasma either due to bloodborne disease transmission or higher risks for the donor.
 Common disqualifiers include:

 It is important to remember that different centers have different donation criteria.
 Prior to ruling yourself out as a donor, it is best to contact your local center and discuss their requirements.